Jackson-Davis leads No. 10 Indiana past No. 18 UNC, 77-65 | Federal News Network

 READ MORE

-BLOOMINGTON, Ind.
-(AP) — Trayce Jackson-Davis had 21 points and 10 rebounds, Xavier Johnson scored 20 points and No. 10 Indiana beat No. 18 North Carolina 77-65 on Wednesday night in the ACC-Big Ten Challenge.

-The Hoosiers (7-0) produced their most impressive win of the season two days after cracking the top 10 for the first time since 2017 and exactly six years since beating a Tar Heels team that went on to win the national title.
+Sure, they were facing team that played three games in four days last weekend in Portland, Oregon, and lost Sunday in quadruple overtime to No. 18 Alabama before a cross-country excursion.
+But Tar Heels coach Hubert Davis wasn’t blaming this loss on fatigue.

+“The difference was Trayce Jackson-Davis,” Davis said.
+“They have a player that they can run offense through that can generate points on every possession and as of right now we don’t have that.
+We don’t have that in the post.”

-Pete Nance had 15 points and 12 rebounds to lead North Carolina (5-3), the preseason No. 1 that has lost three straight for the first time since the 2019-20 season.
+Pete Nance had 15 points and 12 rebounds to lead North Carolina (5-3), which has lost three straight for the first time since the 2019-20 season.
 Caleb Love scored 13 points.

-The Tar Heels were not themselves after playing three games in four days last weekend in Portland, Oregon, and losing Sunday to No. 18 Alabama in quadruple overtime.
-Then came a cross-country trip to Indiana.

-While some fatigue was evident in North Carolina’s poor shooting, the Hoosiers still put on a defensive performance that would have made former coach Bob Knight proud.
-One day after Knight watched the Hoosiers practice, the Tar Heels were 8 of 28 from the field in the first half and opened the second half 1 of 7.

-North Carolina cut the deficit to 35-29 at the half, but Indiana opened the second with an 11-2 charge to take a 46-31 lead with 15:59 to go and the Tar Heels couldn’t get closer than seven the rest of the way.
+North Carolina cut the deficit to 35-29 at the half, but Indiana opened the second with an 11-2 charge to take a 46-31 lead and the Tar Heels couldn’t get any closer than seven again.

+“It was huge for us,” Jackson-Davis said.
+“You’ve got to beat the best to be the best is what Coach (Mike) Woodson always says and he’s not afraid to play the best.”

 BACOT’S NIGHT